ViktorWalter/Edge-Teams-Container/README.md

 ## Launcher Icon
 Running `install.sh` will create and install a `.desktop` launcher file into your host system - for quick access.

+## Migration
+The persistency of the login is done via mounting a config directory `profile` generated on the host when you run the `run.sh` .
+Transferring your profile to another computer should therefore be as easy as copying over (or replacing it if you already ran `run.sh` on the new installation) the `profile` directory.